 This recipe was born out of determination and I am happy to say that after several tries, I finally got a finished product that was presentable and passed the taste test!
 I have some friends who can’t have eggs and we do a meal swap once a week.
 I really wanted to make them one of our favorite meals, but one of the ingredients in the meal was mayonnaise.
 I tried to find a store bought egg-free mayo, but the ingredients in the ones that I found were questionable.
 So, after several attempts, I wound up with this one.
 It’s pretty easy to make and the taste is spot on!
 Let us know what you think.

 1/2 teaspoon onion granules

-Into a pint sized, wide mouth mason jar, pour your aquafaba, cider vinegar, dry mustard, salt and pepper.
+Into a wide mouth, pint sized mason jar, pour your aquafaba, cider vinegar, dry mustard, onion granules, salt and pepper.

-Place your blender stick into the jar and blend until the ingredients become frothy.
+Place your immersion blender stick into the jar and blend until the ingredients become frothy.

 Once your ingredients are frothy and with the blender still going, begin slowly and steadily pouring your avocado oil into the mixture.